PDF Flatten

 No. pdf-lib refuses to parse encrypted streams.
 Remove the password with the PDF Password tool first, flatten, then re-encrypt if needed.

-No. Flattening runs entirely in your browser using pdf-lib.
+No. Flattening runs in the page itself, never on a server using pdf-lib.
 The PDF stays in tab memory and is never transmitted.

 Field values render exactly as they did when interactive — pdf-lib writes the same appearance streams the viewer was already showing.
 Field borders and colors are preserved.